 This work was performed under the auspices of the United States Department of Energy by Los Alamos National Security, LLC, at Los Alamos National Laboratory under contract DE-AC52-06NA25396.
 The authors gratefully acknowledge the partial support of the US Department of Energy Office of Science Advanced Scientific Computing Research (ASCR) Program in Applied Mathematics Research and the partial support of the US Department of Energy National Nuclear Security Administration Advanced Simulation and Computing (ASC) Program.
-The authors thank A. Barlow, Yu.
+The authors also thank A. Barlow, Yu.
 Bondarenko, D. Burton, B. Després, P.-H. Maire, L. Margolin, W. Rider, and Yu.
 Yanilkin for numerous stimulating discussions on these topics.
-The authors also thank the anonymous reviewers for many insightful comments and helpful suggestions.